TABLE OF CONTENTS

 - 'at least'

-- no more than'
+- 'no more than'

-For schools using Timetable Choice, refer to the Choice Knowledge Base area for detailed use of using Rule entries to configure the Choice form.
-E10 - Choice: Submission rules
+![]() | For schools using Timetable Choice, refer to E10 - Choice: Submission rules for details on using Rule entries to configure the Choice form. |

 Types of Rules